labthings/picamerax/docs/recipes2.rst

 Custom outputs
 ==============

-All methods in the picamera library which accept a filename also accept file-like objects.
+All methods in the picamerax library which accept a filename also accept file-like objects.
 Typically, this is only used with actual file objects, or with memory streams (like :class:`io.BytesIO`).
 However, building a custom output object is extremely easy and in certain cases very useful.
-A file-like object (as far as picamera is concerned) is simply an object with a ``write`` method which must accept a single parameter consisting of a byte-string, and which can optionally return the number of bytes written.
+A file-like object (as far as picamerax is concerned) is simply an object with a ``write`` method which must accept a single parameter consisting of a byte-string, and which can optionally return the number of bytes written.
 The object can optionally implement a ``flush`` method (which has no parameters), which will